Daria Schirman

-Daria Schirman, also called Dasha (May 24, 1874 – ?) was a Russian Empire physician and embryologist.
+Daria Schirman, also called Dasha (May 24, 1874 – ?) was a Russian physician and embryologist.

 Life

 She was born in Rostov-on-Don and studied at the University of Bern and the University of Zurich, graduating with her medical degree in 1898.
 Her research with Philipp Stöhr focused on the embryologic development of the guinea pig's large intestine.
 Not much is known about her later life.